GitZhenyu2019/MM-SOLD/README.md

 ## Dataset Download

-The original datasets are too large to include in the supplementary material.
-Please download them from the links below.
+Please download the original datasets from the links below.

 ### Handwritten Digits Dataset